Impressionism

 Claude Monet, Arrival of the Normandy Train, Gare Saint-Lazare, 1877, Art Institute of Chicago, Chicago, IL, USA.

-In the 1870s also the other major Impressionists including Caillebotte, Pissarro, Renoir, Degas, Guillaumin, Raffaëlli, and even Manet – had shown a steady interest in the railroad as a subject within their paintings of modern of life.
-For example, the Pont de l’Europe was painted by Gustave Caillebotte and presented on the Third Impressionist exhibition as well.
+In the 1870s also the other major Impressionists including Caillebotte, Pissarro, Renoir, Degas, Guillaumin, Raffaëlli, and even Manet – had shown a steady interest in the railroad as a subject within their paintings of modern life.
+For example, the Pont de l’Europe was painted by Gustave Caillebotte and presented in the Third Impressionist exhibition as well.

 claude monet saint lazare